pawel-peksa/pawel-peksa/README.md

 I'm **Paweł**, aviation fan - currently working in Cold Flow Laboratory Polonia Aero (part of GE Aviation) where we design and test low pressure turbines for jest engines.

-After work hours I like to code.
+After work hours I like to code and learn new technologies.
 Currently studying **JavaScript** / **React** / TypeScript / Node.js in CodersLab.

 Except for engineering and cooding I like to read about economics and investments (that's why Lite Funds)